jmciver/llvm-project/llvm/docs/LangRef.rst

       ; Uninitialized load:
       %ptr2 = alloca i32                              ; yields i32*:ptr2
-      %val2 = load i32, ptr %ptr2                     ; %ptr2 has not been initialized and can be replaced with:
+      %val2 = load i32, ptr %ptr2                     ; %ptr2 has not been initialized and is equivalent to:
                                                       ; %val2 = freeze i32 poison

       ; Partially uninitialized load: